serey1268/serey1268/README.md

 # 👋 Hi, My name is Chan Serey

-> I am third year student in Institute of Technology of Cambodia.
-Currently , i am in the department of applied mathematic and statistic.
+> I am a third-year student at the Institute of Technology of Cambodia, currently studying in the Department of Applied Mathematics and Statistics.
-> I am kind of person who like to solve the problem in mathematic and get deep understanding on specfic topic of mathematic.
-Moreover , physic is also my favorite
+> I am passionate about solving mathematical problems and developing a deep understanding of advanced mathematical concepts.
+Moreover, physics is also one of my favorite subjects, especially theoretical and quantum mechanics.
-> subject that i like to study and do a researh such as quantum mechanic especially.
-In the future , i want to be mathematician and theorical division leader in
-> the labolatory or industry to create something.
+> In the future, I want to become a mathematician and lead a theoretical division in a laboratory or industry to create innovative scientific solutions.

 ---